darkest-soul/scioly/README.md

 This is a community run Science Olympiad api.
 We are not affiliated nor endorsed by [Science Olympiad Inc.](https://www.soinc.org) in any way.

-## How to add a problem to the database
+## Adding a problem to the database

 1. Fork the [aakhilv/scioly](https://github.com/aakhilv/scioly/fork) master branch.
 2. Add your problem to the [db.json](https://github.com/aakhilv/scioly/blob/main/db.json) file with the following format: